BaileyChessum/teleop_modular/docs/writing_a_teleop_package.md

 Congrats!
 You've reached the fun part.

 Currently, your control mode isn't getting any inputs from the input source.
 If we check the documentation for [teleop_modular_twist/TwistControlMode](../teleop_modular_twist), we'll find that it expects to get these axis inputs:

+- `linear.x`: The input axis providing the x component of the twist linear velocity from -1 to 1.
+- `linear.y`: The input axis providing the y component of the twist linear velocity from -1 to 1.
+- `linear.z`: The input axis providing the z component of the twist linear velocity from -1 to 1.
+- `angular.x`: The input axis providing the x component of the twist angular velocity from -1 to 1.
+- `angular.y`: The input axis providing the y component of the twist angular velocity from -1 to 1.
+- `angular.z`: The input axis providing the z component of the twist angular velocity from -1 to 1.

 - `speed`: The input axis that scales the output speed from 0 to 1.
-- `twist_x`: The input axis providing the x component of the twist linear velocity from -1 to 1.
-- `twist_y`: The input axis providing the y component of the twist linear velocity from -1 to 1.
-- `twist_z`: The input axis providing the z component of the twist linear velocity from -1 to 1.
-- `twist_roll`: The input axis providing the x component of the twist angular velocity from -1 to 1.
-- `twist_pitch`: The input axis providing the y component of the twist angular velocity from -1 to 1.
-- `twist_yaw`: The input axis providing the z component of the twist angular velocity from -1 to 1.

-And note, if you don't set `speed`, it will default to 0, so nothing will happen.
+But, since we set `use_speed_input: false` in the parameter file, we shouldn't need to set this.

 You could change the names of the inputs in `joy_input_source`'s `axis_definitions` parameter to match those needed by the control mode.
 But, chances are, the inputs aren't behaving exactly as you'd like.
 Some input axes might be inverted, for example.

 Teleop Modular solves this problem with the set of [remap parameters](./input_source_remapping.md) automatically added to every input source implementation.
 We can use them to:

 - Rename inputs
 - Create axes from buttons
 - Create buttons from axes
 - Transform input values in various ways, such as:
     - Inverting axes and buttons
     - Linearly mapping an input range of axis values to an output range
     - Clamping axes

 We will apply these parameters to solve our problem in the following guide:

 - [Remapping and transforming inputs](./remapping_and_transforming_inputs.md)